deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 * [Week 4](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/21-09-2018.pptx), presented by Victor G. and Brian.
 * [Week 7](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/12-10-2018.pptx), presented by Pol and Brian.
 * [Week 10](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/9-11-2018.pptx), presented by Pol.
 Slide 2 up to and including 25 are made by me.
+* [Week 11](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/Opschaler%20partners%20presentation%20%20at%20TU%20Delft%20(13-11-2018).pptx), presented by Victor G. and me.
+The complete presentation design and the figures from slide 5, 14, 16 are made by Victor G. Figures from slide 42 are from Daan.
+The other content is made.

 ## Python notebooks